 Unless you have taken some time to study home theater surround audio formats, you can be forgiven for being somewhat confused by all these audio types.
 Don't be too downhearted, it's not too bad once you give it some thought.

-In this article we will look at the various AV audio formats and listening modes you get on your equipment and try to understand the difference between them all.
+In this article I will look at the various AV audio formats and listening modes you get on your equipment and try to understand the difference between them all.

 The most important issue to be clear about when we talk about home theater audio types, is the difference between audio encoding and decoding.

-Once we get this straight the subject becomes much clearer.
+Once you get this straight the subject becomes much clearer.

 Audio encoding is the method that is used to store the audio on a DVD or Blu-ray disc.
 For Blu-ray discs there are seven codecs which are supported:

-We won't find all of these formats on every Blu-ray disc, but if we look on the back of the box we will see which soundtracks are available for that particular disc.
+You won't find all of these formats on every Blu-ray disc, but if you look on the back of the box you will see which soundtracks are available for that particular disc.
 For more detailed information on all these codecs, go to the article on understanding Blu-ray audio codecs.

 The important thing to understand is that these are the encoded formats.
 However, to hear this audio through our speakers these soundtracks need to be decoded.

-Therefore, audio decoding is the process of reading the data from the disc and then sending the audio to the correct channels on our amplifier so that we can hear everything.
+Therefore, audio decoding is the process of reading the data from the disc and then sending the audio to the correct channels on your amplifier so that you can hear everything.
 If your hardware doesn't support the decoding of a particular audio format, then you won't be able to play that version of the soundtrack.

 However, the main soundtrack will always be a mandatory audio type that all hardware will support - so you will never be in the situation where you cannot hear the sound from a Blu-ray disc.